The 6 Best Walk-In Tub Manufacturers (2024)

 To make it easier, we’ve looked at walk-in tub options from top walk-in tub retailers.

 Type: American Standard offers a wide variety of walk-in tubs from basic soaker models to high-end, fast-draining whirlpool massage types.
 They also made tubs with larger doorways, as well as outward-opening doors.

 Features: Features vary based on the cost, size, and amenities of the walk-in tubs offered.
-From right and left-sided doors to massage systems and in-line heaters, allow you to pick the right tub for your layout and needs.
+Options like right and left-sided doors to massage systems and in-line heaters, allow you to pick the right tub for your layout and needs.
 As a tub should be as enjoyable as it is safe, some tubs also have heated seats, chromatherapy, quick-fill and quick-draining (2 min or less drain time), and aromatherapy for the ultimate relaxing experience.